G-Alipoor/DFIG_ITF/README.md

 - The Dataset folder contains raw experimental data, whose description is provided in the paper.

-- The features folder contains the features extracted from the raw data samples, whose description is again provided in the paper.
+- The Features folder contains the features extracted from the raw data samples, whose description is again provided in the paper.

-- The results folder contains the results.
+- The Results folder contains the results.

 - All MATLAB codes are located in the main directory.

 Features can be extracted from raw data samples simply by running the FeatureExtraction routine.
 These features can be extracted in two modes; in the first mode (used in the proposed LSTM-based method) each IMF is chopped into 10 sub-frames and statistical features are extracted over each sub-frame, while in the second mode (used in the classical methods) statistical features are extracted over whole frame, without sub-framing.
 Note that, features are already extracted and located in the “Features” folder; feature file for the first mode is divided into smaller zip files (to use these extracted features, first unzip the zipped files).
-However one can reproduce (re-extract) these features, or apply this feature extraction method on any other dataset, by running FeatureExtraction.m code.
+However one can reproduce (re-extract) these features, or apply this feature extraction method on any other dataset, by running "FeatureExtraction.m" code.

 The ceemd.m is a third-party code used for decomposing signals into its IMFs using the CEEMD algorithm.